Anchor Down RV Resort

 Anchor Down RV Resort is located on Douglas Lake in historic Dandridge, Tennessee.
 Dandridge was voted best small town on the water 2013, (Life on the Water, magazine) with gorgeous views of the Smokies.
 The downtown area is very laid back and a fun place to walk around looking at the historic old buildings and centuries old cemetaries.

 This was our second trip to Anchor Down.
-Our site for the spring visit was located at the top of a hill and had a great view of the lake and the campground below.
+Our site was located at the top of a hill and had a great view of the lake and the campground below.
 For our fall trip, we only wanted to see the lake and Smokies so we booked a spot on the lower level that included a stand alone fireplace.
 If you're thinking of visiting Anchor Down, the lower sites near the lake is the place to be.
 We were in Site #41.